jonurry/makers/Terminal Commands.md

 tells the command line to find the ruby program from the environment and use it to execute the rest of the file's contents.

+## Superuser Mode
+Allows any command to be executed as the root user.
+The root user has access to everything and do anything.
+Execute any command as root by typing `sudo` before the commmand.
+You will need to know the root (administrator) password.

+e.g. `sudo rm inaccessibleFile` remove an inaacessible file that you don't have permission to access.